 If you have never logged on go to: iplogin.lynda.com.
 Click “create a profile”.
 One note, you must be on campus the first time you logon the lynda.com.
 After that you can login anywhere.

 Along with the videos, most sessions have sample files you can download.
 For more details and suggestions check out the Augustana.edu website at: http://www.augustana.edu/x59124.xml

 Have you ever encountered a situation when you needed to use a lab computer, but you arrived and all of the computers were already in use?
 Looking for a quiet corner to study?

 Well, thanks to a software program that was installed on our lab computers earlier this year, you can check computer availability before you leave for the lab.
 This will be especially useful during busier times such as midterms and finals week as you can choose where to study by how many computers are available.

-Microsoft now offers Office 365 including Office Professional Plus (2013) or Office Professional 2011 (Mac), as well as versions for iOS or Android, to current students and employees of Augustana.
+Microsoft now offers Office 365 including Office Professional Plus (2016 for Windows) or Office Professional (2011/2016 for Mac), as well as versions for iOS or Android, to current students and employees of Augustana.